jairocket/javascript-course/complete-javascript-course-master/NOTES.md

 Events should be handled in the controller (otherwise we would have application logic in the view) Events should be listened to in the view (otherwise we would need DOM elements in the controller)

-Publisher => code that knows when to react
-Subscriber => code that actually reacts